shazzad/w4-post-list/readme.txt

 [See changelog of all versions](https://raw.githubusercontent.com/w4devInc/w4-post-list/master/CHANGELOG.txt).

 == Upgrade Notice ==
+= 2.4.1 =
+* Improvement: Added search feature for list block which avoids loading 100 lists on load.
 = 2.3.4 =
 * Updated plugin to make it compatible with WordPress 5.5.
 WordPress 5.5 has updated jQuery version to 1.12.4 and removed jQuery migrate that was used to support depreciated jquery functions.
 = 2.3.3 =